The Complete Guide to Schedule C for Freelancers

 - Website hosting and domain costs

-The total from Part V carries to Line 27a.
+The total carries to Line 27a.

 Common Schedule C Mistakes